 Why do housing developers sometimes develop parks instead of THPRD?

 In new housing developments, a housing developer may choose to collaborate with THPRD to plan and build parks within their new development.
 Generally, when housing developers plan and build parks, the parks require less cost and labor for the district and the public and the park development moves much faster.
 This is generally because the housing developer is already mobilized for planning, permitting, and construction in that area.
-If a housing developer chooses not to develop parks, then THPRD must develop those parks starting from the beginning of the planning, permitting, and construction mobilization process for each new park, which can take several years.
+If a housing developer chooses not to develop parks, then THPRD may have to develop those parks starting from the beginning of the planning, permitting, and construction mobilization process for each new park, which can take several years.
 Thus, THPRD provides incentives to encourage housing developers to develop parks on their own.
 THPRD then accepts ownership and maintenance of parks if and when a developer constructs the parks according to the design plans (including safety, accessibility, and other standards).
-THPRD also requires the developer to engage the local community as much as possible in the park’s design process.
+As part of this agreement, THPRD asks the developer to engage the local community as much as possible in the park’s design process.

 Have the COVID-19 pandemic and summer wildfires impacted park and trail development?

 Due to the current pandemic, THPRD has been experiencing significant budgetary impacts resulting in having to separate many staff with potential impacts to programs, as well as the development and maintenance of certain amenities across the district.
 However, the impact on the planning and development of parks and trails includes some different factors, which include but are not limited to the following:

 The district now has fewer staff and resources, our construction contractors were extremely limited for a time in their construction activities, and other jurisdictions who we are required to work with are also experiencing delays.
 As a result of these and with additional labor shortages, some projects and efforts may be moving slightly slower than they would normally.

 Certain construction materials were not continually produced throughout the pandemic and summer fires, which temporarily congested some supply chains.
 Certain construction materials needed, such as lumber and asphalt, have been more limited than usual.